 * America's (and the world's) first true penitentiary was the Eastern State Penitentiary built in 1829 in Philadelphia, PA.
 Today it is a museum that also hosts tours and special events.
 Our photos of this Eastern State Penitentiary during a trip to Philadelphia.

 * On October 31, 2020 a rare full moon was seen across America for the first time in 76 years.
 Our photos of the event during our visit to Newport, Rhode Island.

-* The Montauk Light was the first lighthouse in New York State, and is the fourth-oldest active lighthouse in America.
+* America is home to more lighthouses than any other country.
+The Montauk Light was the first lighthouse in New York State and is the fourth-oldest active lighthouse in America.
 Our photos of the lighthouse during a visit to Montauk, NY.

 * Salem Maritime in Salem, Massachusetts is America's First National historic site which was established on March 17, 1938.
-Our photos of Salem.
+Our photos of Salem Maritime

 * Mystic, CT is home to the largest maritime museum in America.
 See photos of Mystic during our visit there.